mgrider/SKHexGrid/README.md

 ## How to use this project

-### Setup

-For now, you'll need to run the project yourself in Xcode:
+### Get it running first

+#### From the App Store

+This project has been published in the iOS App Store, where it is called [Hexagon Grid Generator](https://apps.apple.com/us/app/hexagon-grid-generator/id6445898427).
+If you just want to use the project, and don't care about modifying or seeing the source code, then that's your best bet.
+You'll need a device with iOS, iPadOS, or macOS.
+It's a free download.

+#### Build it yourself from source

+1. First off, you'll need a version of Xcode
-1. Download this repository
+2. Download this repository
-2. Open the `SKHexGrid.project` file with Xcode
+3. Open the `SKHexGrid.project` file with Xcode
-3. Run the project
+4. Build and run the project
-    - Optionally pick a deployment target first (any iOS or iPadOS simulator should work)
+    - Optionally pick a deployment target first (any iOS, iPadOS, or macOS should work)

 ### Load various preset examples